 “No, no, no!
 I’m not buying Smith’s Potato Chips this week.
 They’re not on sale, $3.00 for one bag this week.
-Crazy thing.”
+Crazy.”

-So says my mum every time I finish the snacks at home and want more.
+So says my mum every time I finish the snacks when I lived at home and want more.
 She hardly buys toilet paper, detergent, chocolate and other necessary household items unless they are on sale.
 You can call her thrifty.
 Frugal.
 Stingy.
 A penny-pincher.

 Tall towers of coins on the shelf in my bedroom.
 Yes, 5-cent coins make up the tallest one.
 A sign of a thrifty Asian person, perhaps?
 Photo: Mabel Kwong

 I used to laugh at my mum counting her coins when she came home from buying groceries, making sure no cashiers had shortchanged her and that she didn’t drop a single cent on the way back.
-I laughed and clapped my hands like a seal until one day last year when I was in between jobs, my mum stopped giving me pocket money.
+I laughed and clapped my hands like a seal until one day when I was in between jobs, I needed money.
 I realised then my parents and many Asian generations before me work hard for their money and save for a number of reasons.